Walter Simon (painter)

+Biography

 Early life

-Simon was born in Brooklyn, New York in 1916.
+Simon was born in Brooklyn, New York in 1916 to an Indian father, Walter Simon Sr., and an African-American mother, Gay Crichton.
 He lived on Macon Street and cultivated his artistic talents from an early age.
 He won several prizes for his talents starting in elementary school.
 Beginning at age 11, he was being commissioned to paint portraits...

 Education

 Simon attended the Pratt Institute in Brooklyn until 1935 when he left to attend the National Academy of Fine Arts in Harlem until graduation in 1937.
 He went on to attend New York University but dropped out due to poor grades.
 He later used his G.I. bill to re-enter NYU after returning from war in 1945.
 He went on to get his B.A. degree in 1948 and his M.A. in Art History in 1950.
-He wrote a dissertation on the African-American painter Henry Ossawa Tanner to achieve his Ph.D in 1961.
+He wrote a dissertation on the African-American painter Henry Ossawa Tanner to achieve his Ph.D. in 1961.

 Military service

 Simon joined the United States Army Corps of Engineers in 1940.
 Shortly after marrying his wife, Virginia Spottswood, in 1942, he left to join WWII.
 He traveled to Europe and Alaska for the war, returning in 1945.

 Later in life, after eight years and three applications trying to get in, he became a foreign service officer, being among only 64 African-Americans serving in foreign countries for the United States Information Agency.
 He went on to serve as the Assistant Cultural Attache in Cairo alongside the United States Information Agency from 1961 to 1969 while the United Arab Republic was a functioning Government.
 While there, he organized concerts, exhibitions, film showcases, and conducted lectures. in 1963, he was also a cultural affairs officer in Kabul, Afghanistan, and Colombo, Sri Lanka (then Ceylon).
 He put on an exhibition of his own works with the little spare time he had.
 As an officer, he could not accept the money personally and donated all proceeds to the Abu Simbel Temple Restoration Fund.